codebybrett/savesmalljpeg/README.md

 ## Contribution and issues

-I'm not going to put a lot of time into this other than playing around with code restructuring ideas, but if you have bug fixes to include that would be great.
+I'm not going to put a lot of time into this other than playing around with code restructuring and user interface ideas, but if you have bug fixes to include that would be great.

 ### Credits